-But we do manage to buy Gareth a woollen cap!
+But we do manage to buy Gareth a wool cap!

 Next on the agenda is the County Museum at Ballyjamesduff.
 Getting there involves a pleasant drive through countryside typical of the county - undulating, and frequent glimpses of small bodies of water.
 It is said that Cavan has a 'lake' for every day of the year!
 And, to help matters, the weather appears on the improve!

 The museum is in an impressive building - a former Nunnery (??????), and has very competently compiled and documented displays.
 It is not in the least amateurish - and this is a pattern common to all of the small regional museums we've seen.
 This one has a worthwhile display of WW1 material, including a re-creation of a Trench from the Western Front.
 It also has a display (not yet open) devoted to the Easter Rising.
 This is a mock-frontage of a key Dublin Rising site, at a smaller scale, behind which sit a couple of shipping containers, presumably holding the display itself.
 Again, it seems to be anything but slap-dash.

 We find somewhere to have some lunch, which wasn't easy, and re-inforces the view that Cavan isn't one of the areas in Ireland which has a focus on tourism.

 It's back to the Hotel - the afternoon is waning, and Desiree is feeling a little off-colour.
 And complaining about the cold!
 And then we're visited by a cousin - Alec, son of the 91-year-old George we had met in 1995, and father of Helen Milligan with whom I've been in email contact, and sister of Maevis who Helen had arranged for me to meet in Belfast earlier in the week.
 We arrange to visit him and his wife Joan for afternoon tea, after which Alec says he will take us to see Robert of prodigious memory.